 Educational & Outreach Activities

-All participating growers recognized an opportunity for reducing fertilizer use costs without impacting yield
+Participating growers recognized an opportunity for reducing nitrogen fertilizer use without impacting yield.